This post is recently updated on 16 January 2019.

-According to Business Insider Study, 58% of U.S. online shoppers abandon the cart when the shipping costs make the total purchase more than expected.
+According to a Business Insider Study, 58% of U.S. online shoppers abandon the cart when the shipping costs make the total purchase value more than expected.
 The success of any e-commerce business heavily relies on how effectively its ecommerce shipping solutions are designed and implemented.
-Click To Tweet For example, pricing too much could make you less competitive and make the customer leave the site, while charging too little can hurt your profits.
+Click To Tweet For example, pricing too much could make you less competitive and make the customer leave your site while charging too little can pare down your profit margins.

-Having a smart ecommerce shipping strategy is one of the most impactful steps to grow your business online.
-Your strategic shipping will differentiate your business from your competitors but add to your bottom line as well.
+Having a smart ecommerce shipping strategy is one of those most impactful steps that help you grow your online business.
+Your strategic shipping will not only differentiate your business from your competitors but add to your bottom line as well.

 We’ve got a 5 steps to help you formulate an effective Ecommerce shipping strategy.

-- Set and define the goals for your shipping strategy
+- Setting and defining the goals for your shipping strategy

-The first step of the process of building an effective ecommerce the shipping strategy is to identify the right people.
-A right team can help you make decisions for your business and make your strategy actually work while increasing your conversion rate.
+The first step of the process of building an effective ecommerce shipping strategy is to identify the right people.
+A right team can help you make the right decisions for your business and make your strategy actually work while increasing your conversion rate.
 For this, you need to bring into the conversation the right stakeholders within your organization.
 Get through this quick breakdown of the process to learn how to pull in the appropriate stakeholders.

 - Marketing team

 You will need an effective marketing team to communicate to your customers how your shipping strategy can benefit them over your competitors.
 They will use strategies like free and flat rate shipping to exert a pull on the targeted customers.
-All the strategies are described below in this, section.
+All these strategies are described later in this post.

 - Web design and development team

-This team will be responsible for ensuring that the right shipping options are being shown to the customers at the right time.
-They also make sure that the offers are clear to the customer.
+This team will be responsible for ensuring that the right shipping options are being shown to your targeted customers at the right time.
+They also make sure that the offers are clear and luring to the customers.

 - Fulfillment Team

-No matter what happens, the orders must be packed and shipped accurately in time to the customers, and this is what a Fulfillment team has to ensure.
-This team must be able to handle everything regardless of the choices and options placed by the customer.
+No matter what happens, the orders must be picked, packed and shipped accurately in time to the customers, and this is what a fulfillment team has to ensure.
+This team must be able to handle everything effectively regardless of the choices and options placed by the customers.

 - Customer service team

-You should be aware of how your approach to shipping will influence customers at each stage of the customer lifecycle.
+You should be aware of how you approach shipping will influence customers at each stage of the customer lifecycle.
 So, it is the responsibility of a customer service team to understand the marketing approach and answer the customer questions appropriately to provide them with a distinctive experience.

-Once you figure out the key teams in your company for establishing your strategy, you must define what you want to achieve with your ecommerce shipping strategy.
-Here are the most typical areas of focus.
+Once you have developed the key teams in your company for establishing your strategy, it is time to define what you want to achieve with your ecommerce shipping strategy.
+Click To Tweet Here are the most common yet most crucial areas to focus.

 - Boosting the conversions

-Conversion rate implies to the percentage of users who take the desired action.
-For instance, the percentage of website visitors who buy something on the site will be considered as the conversion rate of that ecommerce site.
-If 100,000 people visit an ecommerce site during a month and 2,000 users purchased something from the site, the site’s conversion rate will be 2,000/100,000= 2%.
+Conversion rate implies the percentage of users who take the desired action.
+For instance, the percentage of website visitors who buy something on the site will be considered as the conversion rate of that e-commerce site.
+If 100,000 people visit an e-commerce site during a month and 2,000 visitors purchase something from the site, the site’s conversion rate will be 2,000/100,000 = 2%.

 Offering the shipping options and rates as expected by the customers can enhance the conversion rate.
 Regardless of the volume and niche of your e-commerce business, these two factors leave a massive impact on the conversion rate.

 - Adding to Average Order Value

-Average Order Value (AOV) is the ecommerce metric used for measuring the average total of every order placed with a trade over a defined period.
+AOV or Average Order Value is the e-commerce metric used for measuring the average total of each order placed with trade over a defined period.
 It is one of the most important metrics for online stores that drive key business decisions such as expenditure on advertising, store layout, and product pricing.

 Average order value (AOV) = Revenue / Number of orders

-So, increasing the AOV should be included in your priority list, and you can achieve it by offering promotions that will encourage folks to buy more.
+So, increasing the AOV should be included in your priority list, and you can achieve it by offering promotions that will encourage your site visitors to buy more.

 - Expanding the Market

-Expanding the market is crucial for any business, and there is number of ways to accomplish this goal.
-Offering to ship to new areas or folks who couldn’t before access your products is a great idea.
-Moreover, you have alternate shipping options such as international shipping, in-store pickup or local delivery to extend your reach.
+Expanding the market is crucial for any business, and there is a number of ways to accomplish this goal.
+Offering to ship to new areas or customer demographics who couldn’t access your products before is a great idea.
+Moreover, you can implement alternative shipping strategies such as international shipping, in-store pickup or local delivery to extend your reach.

 - Decreasing the shipping costs

-By improving your fulfillment process and the shipping services, you can attract more potential customers while compelling the present ones to purchase more from you.
-Strategically designed shipping options can help you cut costs while ensuring a high level of service.
+By optimizing your order fulfillment process and the shipping services, you can attract more potential customers while compelling the present ones to purchase more from you.
+Strategically designed shipping options can help you reduce costs while ensuring a high level of service.

-Managing the relationship with shipping provider and sourcing for a real-time calculator and shipping partner can help you minimize the costs by rates.
+Managing the relationship with shipping provider effectively and sourcing for a real-time ecommerce shipping calculator and shipping partner can help you minimize the shipping costs to a great extent.
 A real-time calculator is a tool that can give you a better idea of pricing and costs.

-Also, try to bring additional in-house manufacturing resources that would help you cut additional costs from product manufacturing and enhance margins while maintaining flat shipping expenditures.
+Also, try to bring additional in-house manufacturing resources that would help you cut additional costs from product manufacturing and enhance profit margins while maintaining flat shipping expenditures.

 Operational efficiency is the ratio of an output gained from the business to an input to run a business operation.
-Input can be costs, people, time or efforts that are incorporated into the business.
-However, the outputs would typically be revenue, margin, cash, new customers, customer loyalty and so on.
+Inputs can include costs, people, time or efforts that are incorporated into the business.
+However, the outputs would typically be revenue, profit margin, cash, new customers, customer loyalty and so on.

 To improve the operational efficiency, your fulfillment teams must know how to make better decisions regarding picking, packing and shipping orders while maintaining the delivery timeframe strictly.
-Purchasing new package types and using new services and walking through the fulfillment process helps to eliminate any unnecessary manual step.
+Purchasing new package types and implementing new services and walking through the fulfillment process thoroughly helps to eliminate any unnecessary manual or sometimes costly step.

-Once you are done with identifying a great team and goals for your business, it’s time to think of choosing the best strategy.
+Once you are done with identifying a great team and goals for your business, it’s time to think of the ecommerce shipping strategy best for you.
 Whatever strategy you’ll adopt, make sure it is going to work for your team to accomplish the goals you’ve set.
-Read on to find out some available strategies with the pros and cons for each.
+Read on to find out some valuable strategies with the pros and cons of each.
 Several of these options are implemented by the most successful businesses and helped them rise above the competition.

 - Ship Yourself- Starter

 For a startup business, shipping on their own involves shipping from home, writing or printing shipping labels, pasting them on the delivery box, and ensuring delivery of the product on or before time.

 - Ship Yourself – Intermediate

-This option may include shipping from home, automated label printing and package pickup from your courier.
+This option may include shipping from home, automated label printing and package pickup by your carrier.

 - Fulfillment warehouse